 nose of bright cherry, balsamic, and fresh thyme/palate of cherry, Italian herbs, and a light, enjoyable spice

-A sister grape to Aglianico from Italy's dry and sunny south, Fiano thrives in Paso Robles.
-Its generous texture and is balanced by finely structured acidity and vibrantly fresh flavors.
-Clean and stony, ours lended itself to a simple stainless-steel fermentation and maturation in the cellar.
-Destemmed and crushed in chilled morning air, it’s left to soak on its skins for a bit before a delicate basket pressing.
-It proceeds untouched through alcoholic and partial malolactic fermentation, then filtered and bottled in mid February.
+Clean and stony, our Fiano lends itself to a simple stainless-steel fermentation and maturation in the cellar.
+The 2018 was sourced from two neighboring vineyards in northwest Paso Robles that produce intensely flavorful fruit with plentry of lively acidity.
+Destemmed and crushed in the early a.m., the grapes are left to soak on its skins for a few hours before a delicate basket pressing.
+It then proceeds untouched through alcoholic and partial malolactic fermentation, then filtered and bottled in mid February.

 2017 Ramato, San Luis Obispo